lafave/resque-remote-namespace/README.md

 **Note: You must have a version of Resque installed or added to your Gemfile for `resque-remote-namespace` to work.
 Resque Version 0.10.0 has been tested to work with the current release of `resque-remote-namespace`.**

-Install the gem ad-hoc:

-	$ gem install resque -v 0.10.0
-	$ gem install resque-remote-namespace

-Or, add it to your Bundler `Gemfile`:
+Add it to your Bundler `Gemfile`:

 	# Gemfile
 	gem 'resque', '0.10.0'
-	gem 'resque-remote-namespace'
+	gem 'resque-remote-namespace', :git => 'git://github.com/lafave/resque-remote-namespace.git'

 And then run a `bundle install`.

-Without Bundler, in your appropriate config location for your app:

-	require 'resque'
-	require 'resque-remote-namespace'

-If you're using bundler, just setup your gemset normally.

 # Usage